If you think you have neurogenic bladder, you are certainly not alone.

 - Multiple sclerosis

 - ALS (Amyotrophic Lateral Sclerosis), also known as Lou Gehrig’s disease

 - Spinal cord injuries or spinal nerve trauma

 - Nerve damage from pelvic/abdominal surgery

-An overactive bladder will typically present with symptoms of leakage of urine or more severe incontinence, depending on the severity of the condition.
-There may be issues with frequent urination, or feeling the need to go to the bathroom multiple times, whether it's daytime or at night.
+An overactive bladder has symptoms of leakage of urine or more severe incontinence, depending on the severity of the condition.
+There may be issues with frequent urination, or feeling the need to go to the bathroom multiple times, whether it’s daytime or at night.

-An underactive bladder doesn't release urine the way it should, which means the muscles around the bladder or the urethra may stay tightened rather than relaxing to allow the bladder to fully empty.
+An underactive bladder doesn’t release urine the way it should.
+This means the muscles around the bladder or the urethra may stay tightened rather than relaxing to allow the bladder to fully empty.

 Having symptoms like these may make you want to isolate yourself or back out of activities because of anxiety about possible leaks or frequent trips to the restroom.
 Untreated neurogenic bladder can put a kink in plans and keep you from doing things you normally enjoy doing.
 You might even be dealing with some fatigue if you have to get up frequently during the night due to an overactive bladder or occasional unexpected messes.